henryrmiler/A3ProgrammingPortfolio/index.md

-# Ello this is henry millers programming portfollio for my programming one class
+# Hello this is henry millers programming portfollio for my programming one class

 ## here are some of the projects ive worked on